THE DRAMA OF HUMAN RELATIONSHIPS

 Probate

 Execution of a Will requires communication of all the relevant government departments and other authorities of the person’s death and submission of the appropriate applications to banks, councils, HMRC for tax affairs, Passport Office, Driver and Vehicle Licensing Agency (DVLA), Department for Work and Pensions, Veterans UK, and building societies, etc. A “Tell us once” service ensures all concerned authorities are informed of the death at once.
+A grant of Probate may not be needed if the deceased has:

 • Jointly owned land, property, shares, or money, as these will automatically pass to the surviving owners